 Julie has over 25 years of experience advancing cities and urban areas.
-She is a nonresident senior fellow at The Brookings Institution, an independent think tank based in Washington, D.C., where she designed and led numerous global research initiatives, including the Bass Initiative for Innovation and Placemaking.
+For over the past decade, she served as a non resident senior fellow at The Brooking Institution.
 She is also a visiting scholar for the Esade Business School’s Center for Global Economy and Geopolitics.
 Julie has co-authored several papers on the changing role of innovation and place, including “Innovation spaces: The new design of work” and “Advancing a new wave of economic competitiveness: The role of mayors in the rise of innovation districts.”

 A trained city planner, Julie served as a deputy planning director for the District of Columbia, where she developed the city’s long-range plan.
 She earned a master’s degree in city planning from MIT and holds a bachelor’s degree in organizational communication from Northeastern University.
 Julie has received several planning awards from MIT and the American Planning Association for her work.

-Chad is deputy director of research with The Global Institute.
-In a previous role, he was research associate and senior project manager at The Brookings Institution.
+In a previous role, he was a senior research associate and senior project manager at The Brookings Institution.
 In that position, he drove the development of research and policy projects on economic competitiveness, labor market dynamics, and the changing geography of jobs in cities.
-He is the founder and principal of Denizens, a consulting firm that provides research and advice on economic policy issues.
+He is also the founder and principal of Denizens, a consulting firm that provides research and advice on economic policy issues.

 Chad has extensive experience helping governments, civic groups, and research organizations design policies and programs that increase economic competitiveness and opportunity.
 During his 10 years at The Brookings Institution, he advised leaders in dozens of cities and metropolitan regions.
 From 2015 to 2018, he led a research initiative at Brookings focused on improving labor market opportunity and access that resulted in impactful policy projects and reports in Riverside, Calif., Indianapolis, Ind., New Orleans, La., Detroit, Mich., and the state of Michigan.
 He worked with leaders in Kansas City, Mo., Louisville, Ky., and Newark, N.J., to develop strategies to improve the competitiveness of local advanced industries.
 Chad has also published numerous reports on economic dynamics and trends, including a 2019 Brookings report exploring the increasing density and proximity of jobs in the advanced industries that underpin innovation districts, as well as a series of quarterly and annual reports tracking the economic performance of U.S. cities.

 Chad holds dual bachelor’s degrees, in economics and urban planning and design, from the University of Missouri-Kansas City.
-He is currently based in Tel Aviv, Israel.
+He is currently based in Washington, DC.

 Laura conducted deep research on emerging innovation districts as a graduate student in Boston.
 Her dissertation analyzed the potential of innovation districts in driving sustainable and inclusive outcomes, in enabling communities to achieve their economic potential, and in creating social justice and equality of opportunity over the long term.

-Claudia is network manager with The Global Institute, where she is responsible for the development and implementation of its global network of innovation districts.
-Previously, she worked at Oxfam where she designed and managed a global network of more than 1,000 practitioners to catalyze positive impact of Oxfam’s economic development programs on women and other marginalised groups.
+Previously, Claudia worked at Oxfam where she designed and managed a global network of more than 1,000 practitioners to catalyze positive impact of Oxfam’s economic development programs on women and other marginalised groups.
 Claudia also worked at CARE, implementing a global knowledge sharing system and leading strategic initiatives.
 In this capacity, she developed a US$1 million Innovation Fund to scale specific innovations and led the implementation of an organizational performance system aimed to improve program effectiveness in Latin America.
 She also worked at MIT’s Community Innovators Lab, developing innovative methods for promoting learning, reflection and innovation within groups.

 Claudia is a trained city planner, with experience working for local and national government agencies, international finance institutions, academia, and international non-profit organizations.
 She has a master’s degree in city planning from MIT and a bachelor’s degree in economics from Trinity College in Hartford, Connecticut.
 Claudia has received awards from MIT, the Association of Collegiate Schools of Planning, and The SEEP Network for her work.

-Igor is communications and project manager for The Global Institute, where he drives and supports the implementation of cross-team projects.
-Igor played a key role in the early stages of development of the interim Global Network and has worked closely with The Global Institute’s Steering Committee.
-Igor is passionate about digital technologies, which are at the heart of his day-to-day job at The Global Institute.
+Igor is global network manager for The Global Institute, where his role is to shape and drive the success of the Global Network program, facilitating the program’s expansion and fostering a collaborative community of practitioners in 22 innovation districts across nine countries.
+He played a key role in the development of the interim Global Network and has worked closely with The Global Institute’s Steering Committee.

-He first started working with innovation geographies at The Brookings Institution, where he supported the work of Julie Wagner and the Bass Initiative for Innovation and Placemaking.
-Prior to Brookings, Igor supervised a small team in a research institute in Switzerland, mainly working on projects commissioned by the Swiss Federal Statistics Office.
+Igor’s first experience working with innovation geographies was at The Brookings Institution, where he supported the work of Julie Wagner and the Bass Initiative for Innovation and Placemaking by participating in a global scan, where he conducted in-depth interviews with leaders of testbed programs and living labs.
+Prior to Brookings, Igor supervised a small team in a research institute in Switzerland, working on projects commissioned by the Swiss Federal Statistics Office, on topics such as labor market participation, mobility habits, and media consumption.

-He holds a degree in communication sciences from the University of Lugano and is certified by the Swiss branch of the International Project Management Association.
-Igor speaks English, Italian and Russian.
+Igor holds a degree in communication sciences from the University of Lugano and is certified by the Swiss branch of the International Project Management Association.
+Igor speaks English, Italian, Russian, and Spanish, and he is currently learning Hebrew.

-She holds a bachelor’s degree in biomedical science and has managed a laboratory, in addition to coordinating external collaborations and managing large budgets and resources.
+With a bachelor’s degree in biomedical science, Zenia has a unique background that includes laboratory management, coordination of external collaborations, and the management of large budgets and resources.
 Zenia is passionate about connecting with people, believes in creating a work culture that promotes personal development, and is dedicated to building collaborative spaces that promote innovation and growth.
 She speaks English and Mandarin.

 Juel is a geospatial researcher with The Global Institute.
 She is a geospatial data expert with over 15 years of experience managing complex geospatial datasets.
 She leads the spatial data compilation, quality review and analysis processes.